Leaves of Grass: Analysis

-Whitman's collection of poems in Leaves of Grass is usually interpreted according to the individual poems contained within its individual editions.
-Discussion is often focused upon the major editions typically associated with the early respective versions of 1855 and 1856, to the 1860 edition, and finally to editions late into Whitman's life.
-These latter editions would include the poem "When Lilacs Last in the Dooryard Bloom'd", Whitman's elegy to Abraham Lincoln after his death.
+Analysis of Leaves of Grass is complicated by Whitman's continual revisions to the book.
+Most scholarly discussions have concentrated on the major early editions of 1856 and 1860, along with the collections published in 1881 and 1892.
+The later editions of Leaves of Grass would include such well-known poems as "Pioneers!
+O Pioneers!", "A Noiseless Patient Spider", and the poet's elegies to Abraham Lincoln, "O Captain!
+My Captain!" and "When Lilacs Last in the Dooryard Bloom'd".

-While Whitman has famously proclaimed (in "Song of Myself") his poetry to be "Nature without check with original energy", scholars have discovered that Whitman borrowed from a number of sources for his Leaves of Grass.
-For his Drum-Taps, for instance, he lifted phrases from popular newspapers dealing with Civil War battles.
+While Whitman famously proclaimed (in "Song of Myself") that his poetry was "Nature without check with original energy", literary scholars have discovered that Whitman borrowed from a number of sources for Leaves of Grass.
+For instance, in his war poems collected in Drum-Taps, he lifted phrases from popular newspapers dealing with Civil War battles.
 He also condensed a chapter from a popular science book into his poem "The World Below the Brine".

 In a constantly changing culture, Whitman's literature has an element of timelessness that appeals to the American notion of democracy and equality, producing the same experience and feelings within people living centuries apart.
 Originally written at a time of significant urbanization in America, Leaves of Grass also responds to the impact such has on the masses.
 The title metaphor of grass, however, indicates a pastoral vision of rural idealism.

 Particularly in "Song of Myself", Whitman emphasizes an all-powerful "I" who serves as narrator.
 The "I" attempts to relieve both social and private problems by using powerful affirmative cultural images; the emphasis on American culture in particular helped reach Whitman's intention of creating a distinctly American epic poem comparable to the works of Homer.

-As a believer in phrenology, Whitman, in the 1855 preface to Leaves of Grass, includes the phrenologist among those he describes as "the lawgivers of poets."
-Borrowing from the discipline, Whitman uses the phrenological concept of adhesiveness in reference to one's propensity for friendship and camaraderie.
+As a believer in phrenology, Whitman lists in his 1855 Leaves of Grass preface the phrenologist among those described as "the lawgivers of poets".
+Borrowing from phrenology, Whitman uses the concept of adhesiveness in reference to the human propensity for friendship and camaraderie.